Targeting functional parameters with semiparametric Bayesian inference: Theory of -augmentation of models for Bayesian inference

 One of our primary goals is to specify a $\theta$-augmented model such that the corresponding marginal prior distribution of $\theta$ is equal to our subjective prior.
 Whether the induced distribution is absolutely continuous with respect to the Lebesgue measure or discrete will depend on the particular $\mathcal{P}_\Pi$ and the functional of interest.
 The important point is that the induced marginal prior and our subjective prior should be dominated by the same measure.
 Below we give a prescription to achieve the desired marginal prior distribution for when $\mathcal{P}_\Pi$ induces an absolutely continuous distribution over $\theta$.
 The technique easily generalizes to the discrete case.

 Let $q^\Pi_\theta$ denoting the density function of $\theta$ induced by the proposal measure $\Pi$.
 Let the marginal subjective prior density be denoted by $p_\theta$.
-To achieve the correct marginal prior for a $\theta$-augmented model, we may choose where $p_\theta/q^\Pi_{\theta}$ denotes pointwise division of $p_\theta$ by $q^\Pi_{\theta}$.
-As a convention in this paper, if $f$ and $g$ are two functions with the same domain, we shall use $fg$ or $f\cdot g$ to denote the pointwise product of these functions, and $\frac{f}{g}$ or $f/g$ to denote pointwise quotient.
+To achieve the correct marginal prior for a $\theta$-augmented model, we may choose where $p_\theta/q^\Pi_{\theta}$ denotes point-wise division of $p_\theta$ by $q^\Pi_{\theta}$.
+As a convention in this paper, if $f$ and $g$ are two functions with the same domain, we shall use $fg$ or $f\cdot g$ to denote the point-wise product of these functions, and $\frac{f}{g}$ or $f/g$ to denote point-wise quotient.

 We can verify that the correct marginal prior results.
 Denote by $F^{\Pi^\star}_\theta$ the distribution function of $\theta$ induced by the measure $\Pi^\star$ of the $\TA(m = p_\theta/q^\Pi_{\theta},\mathcal{P}_\Pi)$ model, we have that